Construction Business Environment

 Startup Cost Estimates

 Estimating the amount needed to start a new business requires a careful analysis of several factors.
-The first step is to put together a list of realistic expenses of one-time costs for opening your , including furniture, fixtures, and equipment needed.
+The first step is to put together a list of realistic expenses of one-time costs for opening your doors, including furniture, fixtures, and equipment needed.
 The list would also include the cost—down payment or

 286 Chapter 12